 Fellows will work shoulder to shoulder with their government partners.
-For the pilot cohort beginning in 2017, one team of fellows will be based in Toronto working with Ontario’s Ministry of Advanced Education and Skills Development (MAESD).
-We are working on lining up fellowship teams in other cities across Canada, including Ottawa, Edmonton, Regina/Saskatoon, and Fredericton.
+For the pilot cohort beginning in 2017, one team of fellows will be based in Toronto working with Ontario’s Ministry of Advanced Education and Skills Development (MAESD), and another will be based in Ottawa working with the Treasury Board Secretariat of Canada (TBS).
+We are working on lining up fellowship teams in other cities across Canada for future fellowship cohorts.

 Full-time team members

 The fellowship is a full-time, paid program.
 Fellows earn a salary equivalent to $75,000 per year.